Introduction: Biomedical Waste Recycling

 |Chemical Waste: Chemicals used in production of biological||Disposed of by incineration or Plasma Pyrolysis or Encapsulation in hazardous waste treatment, storage and disposal facility.|

 Segregation is the most important step in bio-medical waste management.
-Segregation done on bases of colour category such as yellow, red, blue, white.
+Segregation is done on the bases of colour categories such as yellow, red, blue, and white.

 - Segregation reduces the amount of waste that needs special treatment

-- Effective segregation process prevents the mixture of medical waste like sharps with the general municipal waste.
+- An effective segregation process prevents the mixture of medical waste like sharps with general municipal waste.

 - Prevents illegal reuse of certain components of medical waste like used syringes, needles, and other plastics.